MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/shell/README.md

 The `subprocess` builtin module has a few ways to running shell (e.g. bash) commands.
 See this guide on choosing the approach for you.

 Note that this guide is for Python 3.

-These are split into the New API and Old API, as described in `subprocess.py`.
+These commands are split into the New API and Old API here, as described in the `subprocess` module.

 ## New API